Before starting this stage you will already have assessed and determined the successful tenderers at the Selection Stage.

 Ensure full justification for scoring is provided for each question to assist with debriefing

-A full justification of scoring is especially important where a bid has failed to meet the 'acceptable' expectation set out in the evaluation criteria.
-A record should be kept to ensure fairness and transparency of the process.
+You should ensure the evaluation panel provides justification of their scoring.
+This will help when informing unsuccessful suppliers.
+A full justification of scoring is important and a record should be kept to ensure fairness and transparency of the process.

 If PCS-Tender is being used, the justification for scores should be recorded on the system.

-You should consider on a case-by-case basis involving people who use services and their carers in the decision making.
-For example, it may be appropriate to involve them in the evaluation of tenders for the delivery of a discrete service for a small number of individuals.
+The involvement of people who use services and their carers, if appropriate, in decision making should be considered on a case-by-case basis.
+It may, for example, be appropriate to involve them in the evaluation of tenders for the delivery of a discrete service for a small number of individuals.